Divyesh-Johri/CodePath-Instagram/README.md

 - [x] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.

+## Unit 6 User Stories

+The following **required** functionality is completed:

+- [x] User can view the last 20 posts submitted to "Instagram".
+- [x] The user should switch between different tabs - viewing all posts (feed view), compose (capture photos form camera) and profile tabs (posts made) using fragments and a Bottom Navigation View.
+(2 points)
+- [x] User can pull to refresh the last 20 posts submitted to "Instagram".

+The following **optional** features are implemented:

+- [x] User sees app icon in home screen and styled bottom navigation view

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: